 How much do services cost?

-Currently, the CDW charges:
+Currently, the CDW for Research charges:

-See Fees and Billing.
+Read more about Fees and Billing.

 How are cost estimates determined?
 What if my project changes?

-In addition, the BU CTSI has a voucher program to help support investigators.
+- the BU CTSI has a voucher program to help support investigators.
 Vouchers provide a maximum of $5,000.